 - Tableau is very good at visual representations of data but it can’t crunch large volumes of data; it is more exploratory

-Therefore we are using both these tools in order to leverage the strengths of each.
+We are using all of these tools in order to leverage the strengths of each.

 What’s in the Warehouse?

-All of the new data flowing into the new data warehouse has been transformed so it can “mix” with other data, enabling cross-domain reporting.
+All of the new data flowing into the new data warehouse is in the process of being transformed so it can “mix” with other data to enable cross-domain reporting.